Skip to main content

 Alexis Gibbs

-Assistant Teacher; Theatre, K-5
+Assistant Teacher; Theatre, K-8; Music, Preschool & Pre-K

 Alexis loves watching scary movies in her free time and it is a dream of hers is to someday bring a haunted house experience to New England. to the East Coast.